segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 To configure ID Sync:

 1. Navigate to **Engage** > **Audiences**.
 2. [Create a new Audience](/docs/engage/audiences/).
-From the **Select Destination** tab in the Audience builder, add your destination.
+From the **Select Destination** tab in the Audience builder, add a destination.
 - If you don't see any destinations to add, you'll need to [add the destination](/docs/connections/destinations/add-destination/#adding-a-destination) to your Engage space first.
-- For existing Audiences, select the connected Destination from the Audience Overview page.
+- For existing Audiences, you'll find your connected Destination on the Audience Overview page.
 3. In the **Event Settings** section, you'll see two options: **Default Setup** and **Customized Setup**.
 To use ID Sync, select [**Customized Setup**](#customized-setup).

 ### Default setup

 Default setup uses default Segment Destination behavior.
-To use the default settings, click **Save** then resume building your Audience.
+To use the default settings, click **Save** and resume building your Audience.

 You can return to customize additional event settings at any time.